Perhaps it's time to restructure the US Senate. The US Senate has undergone reform before.

 Is that fair, given the disparity of the wealth between the states?

-Well, we are paying higher Congressional pensions wages, than some state governors receive, working fulltime.
+Well, we are paying higher Congressional pensions wages, than the base salary that every state governor receives, working fulltime.